civiform/docs/docs/governance-and-management/technical-support/ecs-events-checking.md

 SQLTransientConnectionException: HikariPool-default - Connection is not available, request timed out after 30000ms.
 ```

-This usually means the application could not obtain a database connection in time, requests to the database are timing out, or that the connection pool (HikariPool) is exhausted.
+This usually means a thread timed out while trying to reach the database.

 When this happens, ECS may mark the container unhealthy because it can no longer reach the database, then replace the task.